Price plummets 70%: How the AI computing power rental bubble burst?

 Cheaper GPU Alternatives

-Another major factor is that once computing costs exceed budgets, there are many alternative options for AI inference infrastructure, especially if you are running smaller models.
+Another major factor is that once computing power costs exceed budgets, there are many alternative options for AI inference infrastructure, especially if you are running smaller models.
 There is no need to pay extra for using Infiniband with H100.

 Nvidia Market Segmentation